queue-miscreant/chatango-client/README.md

 from lib import client.linkopen client.linkopen.IMG_ARGS = ["animate",...]
 ```
-Where ... represents the more command line arguments.
+Where ... represents more command line arguments.
 Similarly can be done
 to replace mpv (using `MPV_ARGS`).